JaneLane1013/ClimateAi/README.md

 I've included a (very small) sample of the global lightning data used to calculate the lightning density per country.
 Prior to analysis, I collected this data via command line using Vaisala's in-house UNIX tools created to process proprietary lightning data.
 I organized the data by month and zipped the files prior to running my code.
 Format: Date, Time (UTC), Latitude, Longitude, Peak current with polarity (kA), Intracloud/cloud-to-ground indicator.

 2. Python code:
 Using JSON country data and the Vaisala raw lightning data, I calculated the lightning density per country (Included code and map are for all of 2019).
-I counted lightning occurring over land only for this map, excluding ocean activity for simplicity.
+I counted lightning occurring over land only for this map, excluding ocean activity.
 The code makes use of the pandas and Plotly libraries to make an interactive web-based map.

 3. Data analysis results (CSV file):
 Once I calculated the land-only lightning density per country, I saved the data in a csv dataframe so it could easily be used for additional analysis in the future.
 (It takes a lot of time to process all of that raw lightning data!)